-Here are the few areas that I normally stop and reflect:
+Here are the few areas that I stop and reflect on:

 - Family – Have I spent enough time with them and put them first?

 - Health – Is my exercise regime on target?
-How am I doing for my physical and mental health?
+How am I doing in my physical and mental health?

 - Social – Have I proactively kept in touch with my friends and maintain the relationship?

 - Self-development – Have I become a better person?
 What are the areas of growth and development achieved?